· Nordic · 4 min read

 Adding Button Input Code

-Edit prj.conf
+Edit prj.conf:

 CONFIG_GPIO=y

-Replace main.c
+Replace main.c with:

 #include <zephyr/kernel.h>